hantsy/jakartaee10-sandbox/docs/jpa.md

 The `PersonResource` is annotated with `RequestScoped`, it is a CDI bean, the `@Path` on the class define the root path of all subresources in this class.
 The `allPersons` will produces all persons to client in JSON format when HTTP Client request matches HTTP GET method, and URI is `/persons` and HTTP Header Accept is compatible with `application/json`.

-To activate JAXRS feature, create a Jaxrs `Application`.
+To activate JAXRS feature, create a class to extend the JAXRS `Application`, add `@ApplicationPath` to specify the root context path of all JAXRS resources.

 ```java
 @ApplicationPath("/rest")